will62794/mongo/src/mongo/db/repl/README.md

 For every node’s OpTime data in the `optimes` array, the receiving node updates its view of the replicaset in the replication and topology coordinators.
 This updates the liveness information of every node in the `optimes` list.
 If the data is about the receiving node, it ignores it.
-If the `ReplSetConfig` versions don’t match, it errors.
 If the receiving node is a primary and it learns that the commit point should be moved forward, it does so.

 If something has changed and the receiving node itself has a sync source, it forwards its new information to its own sync source.